Skip to main content

 How Simulator Training Helps Your Teenager

-Airplane training is expensive and hard to schedule from NYC.
-The simulator keeps your teen progressing between flights — at a fraction of the cost.
+Airplane training is expensive, and it's hard to schedule from NYC.
+So the simulator bridges the gap — it keeps your teen progressing between flights at a fraction of the cost.

 Build Skills Between Flights

-The simulator keeps training going when you can't get to the airplane.
-Your teen arrives at the aircraft ready to progress — not review basics.
+When you can't get to the airplane, the simulator keeps training going.
+As a result, your teen arrives at the aircraft ready to progress — not review basics.

 Mentored by Airline Pilots

-Our instructors fly professionally and some walked this exact path — solo at 16, private pilot at 17.
-They mentor, not just teach.
+Our instructors fly professionally, and some walked this exact path — solo at 16, private pilot at 17.
+In other words, they mentor, not just teach.

 Clear Milestone Roadmap

-Know exactly what is required at each age — solo, written exam, checkride.
-No guesswork about the FAA certification path.
+First, know exactly what's needed at each age — solo, written exam, checkride.
+In short, no guesswork about the FAA certification path.

 The Pilot Certificate Timeline